ctfhacker/binja-example/PITCHME.md

 ---

 ## Core idea
-Not to positively identify all bugs, but guide the analyst to certain parts of the code that might contain bugs
+Guide the reverser to certain parts of code that might contain bugs using existing bug patterns

 ---